kulsoomzahra/kulsoomzahra.github.io/_posts/2021-6-27-outreachy.md

 date: 2021-6-27
 ---
 Hello everybody!
-This blog post is about introducing you to the main  of The Tor project
+This blog post is about introducing you to the organization I've been working with, The Tor project.

 _“ Privacy is a human right.
 We at Tor advance human rights and defend your privacy online through FOSS.”_

 <p>The Tor Project works for advancements of human rights through free and open-source software. <br>
 We're becoming a world where most of our day-to-day activities are being shifted to the web.
 At such crucial times, digital privacy and security should be your outmost concern as it is equally important.<br>
-You might not be even aware about HOW MUCH information you're giving access to over the internet.
-The targeted ads that follow for weeks clearly depicts that we’re being tracked at all times.
+ You might not be even aware about <b><i>how much</i></b> information you're giving access to over the internet.
+The targeted ads that follow for weeks clearly depicts, we’re being tracked at all times.
 It’s high time we redeem our rights, because privacy is a human right!</p>

 <p>Tor is a program that enables you to increase your digital privacy and security.
-It secures you by routing your connections via a distributed network of relays operated by volunteers across the globe. **Tor aims to solve the main privacy problems** - websites and other services can use your location to build databases about your habits and interests.
+It secures you by routing your connections via a distributed network of relays operated by volunteers across the globe.
+Tor aims to solve the main privacy problems - websites and other services can use your location to build databases about your habits and interests. <b>Tor prevents this.</b>
-**Tor prevents this.** It avoids someone observing your Internet connection from learning the sites you visit and the sites you visit from discovering your actual location.
+ <br>It avoids someone observing your Internet connection from learning the sites you visit and the sites you visit from discovering your actual location.
 </p>
 With Tor, your Internet connections don't give you away by default - unless you provide (by filling out forms).
 Now you've the ability to control what and how much information you wish to reveal.